stjudecloud/rfcs/text/0002-quality-check-workflow.md

 ### Dependencies

-We presume anaconda is available and installed.
-If not please follow the link to [anaconda](https://www.anaconda.com/) first.
+We presume Anaconda is available and installed.
+If not, please follow the link to [Anaconda](https://www.anaconda.com/) first.

 ```bash
 conda create --name bio-qc \